 Make sure that you keep your valuables on your person if you need them in a place that cannot be reached by somebody else, and know where it is at all times.

 Transport and Taxis Risk – Medium

 Always check that any taxis that you enter are clearly marked and registered.

 This means they are safe and reliable for you to use, whereas modes of public transport tend to be a lot more unsafe, due to overcrowdedness.

-This can lead to from pickpocketing, bag snatching, even to armed robberies.
+This can lead to pickpocketing, bag snatching, even armed robberies.
 However, when getting in a taxi, it is best to make sure that you know where it is exactly you would like to go.

 The driver may not take you a direct route as they sense you are not very aware or knowledgeable of the area.
 Make sure to stay alert and possibly have the way planned.

 For example, when deciding where to stay in Guadalajara, ensure you know the route there.
 That way you can make yourself aware of any changes that may happen.

 Mugging Risk – Medium